Threats (Shadowrun)

 Threats is a 1996 role-playing game supplement for Shadowrun published by FASA.

 Contents

 Threats is a sourcebook presenting conspiracy theories about 14 dangerous organizations and entities.

 Reception

 Andy Butcher reviewed Threats for Arcane magazine, rating it a 7 out of 10 overall.
-Butcher comments that "As well as offering alternatives to the traditional corporate bad guys, the book expands Shadowrun's scope.
+Butcher comments that "As well as offering alternatives to the traditional corporate bad guys, the book expands Shadowruns scope.
 Referees may not find themselves directly using a great deal of the material presented here, but they will certainly find a lot of inspiration for their games."